Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR

-Once $G()$ is trained, it is prepended with an encoding model $E()$ using skip connections to form a U-Net model, denoted as $U()$.
+Once $G()$ is trained, it is appended by an encoding model $E()$ using skip connections to form a U-Net model, denoted as $U()$.
 This U-Net model is then trained in a similar paradigm described in Section \ref{sec:generator_training} with a few differences.
 The generated image is no longer acquired from passing a unit Gaussian latent vector to G. Instead, a cancerous image $x_{C,FLAIR}^k$ is passed into the U-Net model and the model outputs a non-cancerous version of the image $\hat{x}_{C,FLAIR}^k$, which is used as the generated image in the DCGAN system.
 The architecture of $G()$, $E()$, and $U()$ is visualized in Figure \ref{fig:normalizing_flow_architecture}.
 The U-Net model is trained using three loss terms.
 The first is the adversarial loss $L_{adv}$ which, like $L_G$, uses a BCE loss to reward $U()$ for outputting images that a new discriminator $D_1()$, trained using $L_{D_1}$, classifies as being non-cancerous.
 The second loss is the reconstruction loss $L_{recon}$ that rewards the U-Net model for generating images that matches the input image at negative seed regions.
-This has the effect of encouraging the model to keep non-cancerous regions of the cancerous images identical as the negative seed regions correspond to regions likely to contain no tumors.
-The third loss is a Kullback-Leibler (KL) divergence loss \citep{10.1214/aoms/1177729694}, $L_{KL}$ that is applied to the encodings outputted by the final layer of $E()$.
+It does so by measuring the absolute difference between the cancerous image and its non-cancerous variant in the negative seed regions.
+This has the effect of encouraging the model to keep non-cancerous regions of the cancerous images unchanged.
+The third loss is a Kullback-Leibler (KL) divergence loss \cite{10.1214/aoms/1177729694}, $L_{KL}$ that is applied to the encodings outputted by the final layer of $E()$.
 This loss encourages the outputs of $E()$, $\hat{z}$ to be within the space of unit Gaussian vectors.
 Not only does this have a regularizing effect on $U()$ but it also enables $G()$ to be initialized using the weights acquired from the previous training as those weights were trained using unit Gaussian inputs to $G()$.
 These loss terms are described in Equations \ref{eq:encoder_output}-\ref{eq:normalizingflow_loss}.
-Examples of cancerous MR images and their non-cancerous variants are presented in Figure \ref{fig:conversion}.